 - 1. Insert the memory modules into the connectors on the system board.
-Install the memory module in the order of A1 > B1 > A2 > B2. - 2.
+Install the memory modules in the order of A1 > B1 > A2 > B2. - 2.
 Press down on the memory modules until the retention clips spring back to secure them in place. - 3.
-Install the cover. - 4.
+Install the drive cage. - 4.
+Install the front bezel. - 5.
+Install the cover. - 6.
 Follow the procedures in After Working Inside Your Computer.